-AmeriCorps members receive a modest living allowance annually and health coverage while participating in the program.
-For those who qualify, a child care allowance is available.
-After completing a year of service (a minimum of 1,700 hours).
-Members receive an education award.
+AmeriCorps members receive a modest living allowance annually while participating in the program.
+For those who qualify, healthcare and a child care allowance is available (fulltime members).
+After completing their service, members receive an education award.
 This award can be used to help pay off student loans or to finance college, graduate school, or vocational training.
 Beyond these benefits, members will learn new skills, take on new responsibilities, and know the satisfaction of building a community and helping our nation be everything it ought to be.

 - Living stipend

 - Health Coverage